Controversial school voucher bill narrowly passes committee vote

 “But if they are not served exceedingly well, we can’t force them to stay in that system.
 I think it would be wrong of us as policy makers to do so.”

+“Simply put, vouchers are wrong for Oklahoma kids," she said.
+"Schools cannot provide the high-quality education our children deserve under Stitt’s plan.”

-The panel also passed Treat’s Senate Bill 1583 by a vote of 9-6.
-The measure heads to the Senate Appropriations Committee for consideration.
+The Senate Education Committee also passed Treat’s Senate Bill 1583, by a vote of 9-6.
+The measure also heads to the Senate Appropriations Committee for consideration.

-The measure would allow a parent to take money away from an F school that has a report card and take it to a private school that has not report card, Dossett said.
+The measure would allow a parent to take money away from an F school that has a report card and take it to a private school that has no report card, Dossett said.